min2ha/ukwa-site/content/target/57858/index.en.md

   "subject": null
 }

-# Sun, The: Excessive smartphone use can have a catastrophic effect on 14-year-old girls’ mental health

 News article about the effects of smart phones and 24/7 internet access on the mental health of teenage girls